vikp6/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+1. LED Control: using a pair of Raspberry Pis, one could send a message to the other to trigger an LED light event.
+For exmaple, a message (JSON message: {ledstatus: on}) could be sent from one Pi to another receiver Pi to turn on a LED light connected to it.

+2. Smart Shopping List: using a webcam placed in a fridge, a connected sender Pi can detect the number of eggs and bread currently in the fridge using computer vision to send it to a receiver Pi with a grocery list on a connected display displaying the number of eggs and bread currently in the fridge.

+3. Greenhouse Temperature Monitor: using a temperature sensor, a sender Pi can send the current temperature in a greenhouse to a receiver Pi with a display connected to it to display the current temperature of the greenhouse.
+The receiver Pi can also send a message to the sender Pi to turn on a fan to cool down the greenhouse if the temperature is too high.

+4. Smart Doorbell: using a camera, a sender Pi can detect when someone is at the door and send a message to a receiver Pi with a display connected to it to display a message saying that someone is at the door along with the number of people detected.
+The receiver Pi can also send messages to the doorbell pi to output messages to the person at the door with text to speech.

+5. GPS enabled Run Tracker: using a GPS sensor, a sender pi can stream the current location of a runner to a receiver pi located at the runner's home.
+The receiver pi is booted using Ubuntu and connected to a monitor which can be used to analyze the runs in great detail later on based on the data saved on the receiver pi.

 ### Part C
 ### Streaming a Sensor